Papua New Guinea National Rugby League

 The Papua New Guinea National Rugby League Competition (or the PNGNRL for short, for sponsorship reasons the PNGNRL Digicel-ExxonMobil Cup) is a semi-professional rugby league competition held annually in Papua New Guinea.
-Changes in sponsorship have meant it was Formerly known as the SP Inter-City Cup or SP Cup (1990–2008) and later the Bemobile Cup (2009–2010).
+Changes in sponsorship have meant that it was formerly known as the SP Inter-City Cup or SP Cup (1990–2008) and later the Bemobile Cup (2009–2010).
 The current competition is sponsored by pacific telecommunications giant Digicel and new co-naming rights sponsor ExxonMobil (one of the world's largest publicly traded oil and gas companies) which joined in 2023 and so it is currently called the Digicel-ExxonMobil Cup.

 History

 Previous to 2005 the PNG NRL was called the SP Inter-City Cup.
 The national competition was known as the SP Cup, and has been held since 1990.
-No competition was held in 2004 due to financial problems and province violence in certain provinces.
-But the competition returned for 2005 season as the new-look PNGNRL.
+No national club competition was held in 2004.
+The PNGRFL instead staged a national zone championship, won by Southern Zone, who beat Highlands Zone 22–4 in the final at Lae to take the SP Shield and K4,000 in prize money.
+The development plan the PNGRFL published that month set the start of a new national competition for April 2005.
+The competition returned for the 2005 season as the new-look PNGNRL.

 The 2005 season had eight teams in total from all around Papua New Guinea.
-In 2006, one team got relegated (Monier Broncos) to make way for two new teams, Central Raiders and Pagini Warriors.
-The inaugural winner of the competition was the Agmark Gurias who beat the Brian Bell Bulldogs in Port Moresby.
+In 2006, one team was relegated (Monier Broncos) to make way for two new teams, Central Raiders and Pagini Warriors.
+The winner of the relaunched competition in 2005 was the Agmark Gurias, who beat the Brian Bell Bulldogs in Port Moresby.

-In 2009, local mobile telecommunication Company, Bemobile, took over from SP Brewery as the competitions major sponsor.
-Currently 9 teams compete in the competition.
+In 2009, the local mobile telecommunications company Bemobile took over from SP Brewery as the competition's major sponsor.
+Nine teams competed at that time.